-Moolanomy reports that if you have to travel long distance to check on your properties, you can deduct the cost of your travel expenses, such as expenses for car mileage, airfare, or hotel costs.
+If you have to travel long distances to check on your property, Moolanomy reports you can deduct the cost of your travel expenses.
+Examples of deductible expenses include car mileage, airfare, or hotel costs.

 - Improvements to the property (which increase the value) or

 - Returning things to their original condition (maintenance)